-A church school at Orlando, Florida, the first in the South Atlantic Conference.

-The Taquary School, at Taquary, Rio Grande do Sul, Brazil.
-Discontinued in 1910.
+- A church school at Orlando, Florida, the first in the South Atlantic Conference. - The Taquary School, at Taquary, Rio Grande do Sul, Brazil.
+Discontinued in 1910. - The Urdinarrain School, the first in Entre Ríos, Argentina.
+(Aug.
+22).

 The chairman of the General Conference Department of Education became the main authority within the department.